cremesk/bashblog/README.md

 Usage
 -----

-Download the code and copy bb.sh into a public folder (for example, `$HOME/public_html/blog`) and run

-    ./bb.sh

-This will show the available commands.
-If the file is not executable, type `chmod +x bb.sh` and retry.
+`bb` will show the available commands.

 **Before creating your first post, you may want to configure the blog settings (title, author, etc).
 Read the Configuration section below for more information**

 To create your first post, just run:

-    ./bb.sh post
+    bb post

 It will try to use Markdown, if installed.
 To force HTML:

-    ./bb.sh post -html
+    bb post -html

 The script will handle the rest.

-When you're done, access the public URL for that folder  (e.g. `http://server.com/~username/blog`) and you should see the index file and a new page for that post!
+When you're done, access the public URL for that folder  (e.g. `https://envs.net/~username/blog`) and you should see the index file and a new page for that post!